GusMtz787/quad_ibvs_quaternions/README.md

 **Safety measure recommended:** if this is your first time working with this type of drone-computer system, the propellers should be **removed** from the motors before powering up the drone as a safety measure.

-1.To start the quad-rotor first connect the Li-Po battery to the NAVIO2's voltage divider.
+1. To start the quad-rotor first connect the Li-Po battery to the NAVIO2's voltage divider.
 Consider that the Li-PO battery should have an optimal complete charge of 12.56 V for maximum flight duration, charge it if it is below 11.3 V.
-1.Afterwards, connect the smaller voltage divider's cable to the input of the NAVIO2's power module (which will power the main Raspberry computer too) and connect the larger cable of the voltage divider's to the motor's distribution board.
+1. Afterwards, connect the smaller voltage divider's cable to the input of the NAVIO2's power module (which will power the main Raspberry computer too) and connect the larger cable of the voltage divider's to the motor's distribution board.
 You will hear beeps from the motors while the NAVIO2's autopilot (Ardupilot) starts.
 As to the date mentioned, the autopilot was set to start automatically when powering the Raspberry.
-1.Once the autopilot is automatically engaged, the beeps will stop and this means that the drone is ready to fly.
+1. Once the autopilot is automatically engaged, the beeps will stop and this means that the drone is ready to fly.

 ## Manual flying, the fun part